Government Money Programs Available for Seniors Over 60

 - Medical information

-Self-employed seniors must provide three months of profit/loss statements with IRS returns.
-Benefits specialists recommend storing documents in fireproof safes.
+Self-employed seniors need three months of profit-and-loss statements with IRS returns.
+Keep these documents in a fireproof safe.

 - Local SSA offices (appointments required)